zachasme/puma-plugin-stripe/README.md

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install the [Stripe CLI](https://docs.stripe.com/stripe-cli#install), then install the gem and add to the application's Gemfile by executing:

 ```bash
 bundle add puma-plugin-stripe